-Disarming from an LED Keypad:
+Disarming from an LED or Fixed Message LCD5501Z keypad:

-Enter the premises through a designated Exit/Entry door; entering by any other door will sound an immediate alarm.
+Enter the premises through a designated Exit/Entry door.
+Entering by any other door will sound an immediate alarm.
 As soon as the Exit/Entry door is opened, the keypad will beep to indicate that the system should be disarmed.
 Go to the keypad and enter your access code.
-If an error is made entering the code, enter your code again.
+If you made an error entering your code, re-enter the code correctly.
 As soon as the correct code is entered, the Armed light will go out and the keypad will stop beeping.

 The correct access code must be entered before the entry delay period expires.
 If a valid access code is not entered during this time, the system will go into alarm.
-The entry delay time may be changed by your installer.
+Your installer can change the entry time delay.

-If an alarm occurred while the system was armed, the Memory light and the zone light corresponding to the zone which caused the alarm will flash for 30 seconds.
-After the 30 second period, the Memory light and zone light will stop flashing and the panel will return to the Ready state.
+If an alarm occurred while the system was armed, the Memory light and the zone light corresponding to the zone that caused the alarm will flash for 30 seconds.
+After the 30-second period, the Memory light and zone light will stop flashing and the panel will return to the Ready state.
 Pressing the [#] key during the 30 second period will cancel the alarm memory display.
 To view other alarms, press [][3].
+If a trouble was detected when the panel is disarmed, the Trouble light will turn ON (See "Viewing

-If a trouble was detected when the panel is disarmed, the Trouble light will turn ON (See "Viewing Trouble Conditions" on page 12 to determine the source of the trouble.)
+Trouble Conditions" on page 11 to determine the source of the trouble.)
 Please note that troubles will not display while the system is in the Alarm Memory Display mode.